terhechte/appventure/guides/tuples/advanced_tuples/anonymous_structs.md

 There is, of course, a fine line here.
 Defining a struct for one instance is overly complex; defining a tuple 4 times instead of one struct is overly complex too.
-Finding the sweet spot depends on various factors.
+Finding the sweet spot depends.